 My husband Dave and I kicked off our 10-day Portuguese holiday in the charming town of Porto.

 Then, we hopped a flight to the geological wonders of the Azores archipelago.
-Now, it was time to fly back to the mainland and hit the beach!
+Today, it’s time to fly back to the mainland and hit the beach!

 The Algarve’s administrative center is Faro and that’s also where you’ll find the international airport.
 Most flights into the region arrive here.